hetima/DSP_LSTM/README.md

 ![screenshot6](https://raw.githubusercontent.com/hetima/DSP_LSTM/main/screen6.jpg)

+## Traffic Log
+Displays transport logs from game startup (up to 10,000 entries).
+To use it, you must turn it on in the config window and restart the game.

+The log window can be opened from the "LOG" button in the main window or from the menu that appears by right-clicking.
+Shortcuts can also be set, but they are not present in the settings window and must be edited directly in the config file.
+Right-clicking on a log brings up a panel where you can refine filters and view them in the starmap.

 ## TrafficLogic
 Change transport behavior.
 Can be turned on and off individually.
 Default is all off.
 It must be turned on in the configuration to be used.